A systematic study of AGN feedback in a disk galaxy using MACER II: predictions of X-ray surface brightness profiles and comparison with eROSITA observations: X-ray surface brightness predictions and comparison with observations

 The right panel of Figure~\ref{fig:initial_c_mass} shows that, in the Fiducial run, the total CGM gas-mass profile within \(r \lesssim 400\,\mathrm{kpc}\) develops a pronounced high-mass plateau accompanied by a corresponding low-mass trough, with a contrast approaching two orders of magnitude.
 This feature originates from efficient radiative cooling, which causes a substantial fraction of the CGM gas to condense into dense cold filaments.
 Although this phase transition does not alter the total gas mass, it makes the gas more compact and reduces the efficiency with which AGN feedback can lift or expel it from the halo.
 As these cold structures subsequently migrate toward the central regions and fuel a luminous AGN phase, the ensuing strong feedback at later times eventually ejects a significant fraction of the CGM gas, giving rise to the observed mass deficit; see \citetalias{Zou_2026} for details.

-Finally, in addition to our prediction for the representative CGM mass, the left panel of Figure~\ref{fig:initial_c_mass} presents the temporal evolution of the total gas mass enclosed within \(30\text{--}250\,\mathrm{kpc}\), facilitating a more direct comparison with existing observational constraints.
+Finally, in addition to our prediction for the representative CGM mass, the left panel of Figure~\ref{fig:initial_c_mass} presents the temporal evolution of the total gas mass enclosed within \(30\text{--}250\,\mathrm{kpc}\).
+This range is chosen to facilitate a more direct comparison with existing observational constraints: while the hot CGM can extend to larger radii, observational measurements of CGM gas mass in MW-mass galaxies are typically reported within the virial radius, which corresponds to $\sim$200–300 kpc for this mass regime.
+Restricting the integration to 30–250 kpc therefore places our model predictions on a more comparable footing with such constraints.